 Vegas GOP leaders pushing for presidential debate when RNC meets here in January

-Local leaders are hoping a debate by Republican presidential candiates will be scheduled in the lead-up to the GOP primary, caucus and Super Bowl LVIII.
+Local leaders are hoping a debate by Republican presidential candidates will be scheduled in the lead-up to the GOP primary, caucus and Super Bowl LVIII.

-A Republican presidential debate may be staged in Las Vegas in late January prior to the GOP primary election and caucus, a local party leader said Wednesday.
+A Republican presidential debate may be staged in Las Vegas in late January before the GOP primary election and caucus, a local party leader said Wednesday.

 Republican National Committee Chairwoman Ronna McDaniel confirmed that members of the RNC would converge on Las Vegas Jan.
 30 through Feb.
 2. While the committee has not committed to staging a debate of Republican presidential candidates at that time, local leaders are pushing for it.